 Small and large rivers like the Zapadna Morava, Studenica, Ibar and Gruža flow through central Serbia, but this region is also home to numerous natural mineral water springs with proven medicinal qualities – these are Serbia’s spas.
-Once this area was full of woods and that was the reason for its present name.
+Once this area was full of woods and that was the reason for its present name (Šuma means forest).
 Sumadija is the heart of new Serbia both in geographic and historic sense.

-The Dragačevo Brass Bands Festival in Guča, with its rich and unique tradition, and celebrated good music, world-class fun and genuine hospitality, has helped to make Serbia’s name known around the world.
+The Dragačevo Brass Bands Festival in Guča, with its rich and unique tradition, celebrating good music, world-class fun and genuine hospitality, has helped to make Serbia’s name known around the world.

 The Rajac Mow (Kosidba na Rajcu) is an event born from the tradition of mowing, in which relatives, neighbors and friends came together to cultivate the land.
 At that time, the mountain meadows below Rajac, near Ljig, were mowed in the middle of summer to the melodies of authentic folk songs.